vujcec/AIR-Project1-Task2/README.md

 ./run-vulnerable-app.sh
 ```

-A quick smoke test confirmed the app was up on port 8080:
+A quick test confirmed the app was up on port 8080:

 ```bash
 curl -s -D- http://127.0.0.1:8080/ | head